codedex-io/github-chapter-2-contributions/README.md

 Add your name, today's date, and emoji of choice, and create a pull request to show off your Git skills!

 ---
-Hi, my name is Varun!
-This was added on 27 April 2025 😊

 <!--  Note: Ellie is the first entry 🥳  -->
 Hi!
 Ellie was here!
 12/21/2023 🧸